 The Skin-Healing Benefits of Body Butter

-As you have already discovered, calendula possesses many skin-healing superpowers but what benefits do the other calendula body butter ingredients such as the shea butter and coconut oil provide the skin?
+As you have already discovered, calendula possesses many skin-healing superpowers but what benefits do the other calendula body butter ingredients such as shea butter and coconut oil provide the skin?
 Aside from having their own powerful skin-healing properties, these ingredients also make the body butters richer and more nourishing than lotions and creams.

 The benefits of body butter are numerous!
 Body butters are traditionally used to lubricate, soothe, seal in moisture, and protect the skin.
 They are occlusives, which means that they help the skin thrive by improving its hydration.
 They do so by decreasing water loss through the skin and restoring the ability of the skin to absorb, retain and redistribute water.

-In order to maintain its resilience against harsh outside irritants and pollutants, the outer layer of the skin requires moisture so it can flush away toxins and carry nutrients to the skin cells.
+To maintain its resilience against harsh outside irritants and pollutants, the outer layer of the skin requires moisture so it can flush away toxins and carry nutrients to the skin cells.

 Calendula’s Beginnings as a Skin-Healing Powerhouse